Pradeep241094/MaterialsDashboard/README.md

 ● Select a material's color through a color picker
 ● Calculate and display the total value of materials listed

+This Application was built using MERN Stack.

+Frontend: React and Redux
+Backend: Node.js and Express.js
+Database: MongoDB with Mongoose (hosted remotely over atlas cloud)

 Steps to Execute the Project:

 Clone the project from: https://github.com/Pradeep241094/MaterialsDashboard.git

 On Client Directory:

-npm install
+# npm install

-npm start
+# npm start

 Project can be accessed at: http://localhost:3000

 On Server Side:

-npm install
+# npm install

-npm start
+# npm start

 Server will be running on port 8080.